kevin940822-beep/OpenAirInterface-NTN-Integration/sns3/SNS3_introduce.md

 - reference satellite system have 72 spot-beams with an  European coverage

-- 5 gateways(GW) and Ka-band frequencies
+- 5 gateways(GW) and Ka-band frequencies as feeder/user link

 - implements the DVB-RCS2(RTN) - DVB-S2(FW) standards.